threatcode/threat-ci-pipeline/README.md

 Due to current `include` limitations, yaml anchors can't be used here, so every job has to be defined and extended with the corresponding definition from the included file.

-On the previous example, the package is built on Debian unstable and tested on all four tests.
+On the previous example, the package is built on Debian unstable and tested on all five tests.
 You can choose to run only some of the jobs.
 Anyway, we **firmly recommend NOT to do it**.